Stuycs-K/final-project-4-luongc-son/WORKLOG.md

  - Made an initial plan for the lesson, will make changes later (Nelson and Cyrus)
  - Researching potential ideas for project beyond encryption/decryption- possibly use Hill Cipher for Image Encryption?
 (Cyrus)

+## 5/19/2023
+ - Starting to write up the presentation, will refine later (Nelson and Cyrus)